 South Coast Educational Collaborative publishes four different Student-Family Handbooks, one for each of its four educational levels (elementary school, middle school, high school, and community-based programming).
 Student-Family Handbooks are available for public review at each school site and at the central office and are distributed to all parents/guardians/caretakers, students, and school site personnel on an annual basis.
-Newly enrolled students receive a Student-Family Handbook at the time of admission.
-Student-Family Handbooks are reviewed and updated as needed.
-Parents/ guardians and students are required to sign an acknowledgement form stating that they have received the handbook and have read and understand certain key elements.
-SCEC educational administrators ensure that the Student-Family Handbook is made available in the primary language of a parent/ guardian and/or student whose primary language is not English.
+Newly enrolled students receive a Student-Family Handbooks are reviewed and updated as needed.
+Parents/guardians and students are required to sign an acknowledgement form stating that they have received the handbook and have read and understood certain key elements.
+SCEC educational administrators ensure that the Student- Family Handbook is made available in the primary language of a parent/guardian and/or student whose primary language is not English.